hakngrow/sol-hw-farm/README.md

 #### 3.2 Unstaking

-The `unstake()` function requires the `isStaking` mapping to equate to true (which only happens when the stake function is called) and requires that the requested amount to unstake isn’t greater than the user’s staked balance.
+The `unstake()` function requires the `isStaking` mapping to equate to true (which only happens when the `stake` function is previously called) and requires that the requested amount to unstake isn’t greater than the user’s staked balance.

+We get the yield from previous staking by calling the `calculateYieldTotal` function and storing the result in `yieldTransfer`.

-I declared a local toTransfer variable equal to the calculateYieldTotal function (more on this function later) in order to ease my tests (the latency gave me problems in checking balances).
-Thereafter, we follow the checks-effects-transactions pattern by setting balanceTransfer to equal the amount and then setting the amount to 0.
+Then we follow the [checks-effects-interactions](https://docs.soliditylang.org/en/v0.6.11/security-considerations.html) pattern by setting `balanceTransfer` to equal the `amount` to unstake and setting the `amount` to 0.
 This prevents users from abusing the function with re-entrancy.

-Further, the logic updates the stakingBalance mapping and transfers the DAI back to the user.
-Next, the logic updates the pmknBalance mapping.
-This mapping constitutes the user’s unrealized yield; therefore, if the user already held an unrealized yield balance, the new balance includes the prior balance with the current balance (again, more on this in the calculateYieldTotal section).
-Finally, we include a conditional statement that checks whether the user still holds staking funds.
-If the user does not, the isStaking mapping points to false.
+We then reduce the `stakingBalance` mapping and transfer the mock DAI back to the user.

+Next, we update the `hwBalance` mapping.
+This mapping constitutes the user’s unrealized yield; therefore, if the user already held an unrealized yield balance, the new balance includes the prior balance with the current balance.

+Finally, we check whether the user still has staking tokens in the contract.
+If the user does not, the `isStaking` mapping is set to `false`.

-*I should also note that Solidity version >= 0.8.0 includes SafeMath already integrated.
-If you’re using Solidity < 0.8.0, I highly encourage you to use a SafeMath library to prevent overflows.
+> Note that Solidity version >= 0.8.0 includes `SafeMath` already integrated.
+If you’re using Solidity < 0.8.0, I highly encourage you to use a `SafeMath` library to prevent overflows.